-- Similar to how the Broken Windows theory resulted in the emergence of “zero tolerance” laws, applying such an approach to scrum teams and the rigor to how they may or may not follow the scrum framework is likely to result in a lot of command-and-control zero tolerance enforcement of the framework.
+- Similar to how the Broken Windows theory resulted in the emergence of “zero tolerance” laws, applying such an approach to scrum teams and strictly enforcing how they may or may not follow the scrum framework is likely to result in a lot of command-and-control zero tolerance behaviors.
 The guides will become rules and, in turn, inflexible laws.

 The approach I’ve found to be more effective is to hunt down the root causes to issues, for which being late to stand-ups or poor communication during stand-ups are a symptom.
 It’s more like being a big game hunger.
 Seek out the root of the problem, solve that problem, and it’s likely many of the lesser issues will resolve themselves.